 On a positive note, attention is increasingly given to the travel and tourism sector as a driving force for the local economy.
 The industry has important employment opportunities considering that in 2013 it contributed by 21.7% to national GDP.
 The government is aiming to increase the number and the effectiveness of the relevant vocational programmes, which are only being used to a small extent at the moment.

 61% of the unemployed population of Jordan are aged between 20 and 29.
-At such high levels, the situation is pressing and can be explained by …
+At such high levels, the situation …

 December 22, 2016

 Muhammad lives in Amman with both of his parents, and upon leaving school after completing his secondary studies,December 9, 2016 Read More